 How do I apply?

 Complete Dickinson’s online application for DIS – Study Abroad in Copenhagen by the Dickinson deadline.
 If you are accepted to the program you will receive login instructions in your Dickinson acceptance letter to apply for courses and housing.
 Once you receive this information you should begin the next step immediately as courses and housing fill on a first come, first served basis.

-There is no requirement; however, Dickinson students are encouraged to take the Danish Language and Culture course in order to derive the most benefit from the study abroad experience.
+There is no requirement; however, Dickinson students are required to take the Danish Language and Culture course in order to derive the most benefit from the study abroad experience.

 Classes are taught in English.

 Most courses are worth 3 credits, while a few carry 1 or 6 credits.
-Dickinson students enroll in a minimum of 12 credits for a total of four [Dickinson] credits.
+Effective Fall 2018: students must enroll in 15-18 credits for a total 4.5 Dickinson credits.
 Students choose one core course that focuses on a specific academic field or discipline and supplement this course with other electives, as well as the Language and Culture course.